douglas-gibbons/otto/README.md

 ### The Docker Way

-Run `make up logs` to bring otto up and point a browser to http://localhost:4200/
+Run `make up logs` to bring ʘttʘ up and point a browser to http://localhost:4200/

 ### The Node Way